stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 When the parser invokes the verbs, it pre-populates several special context variables that each verb starts with; argstr, dobjstr, iobjstr, and several others.
 Let's look at an example:

-You have an object named "box" with a "put" verb and the arguments "any in this", which defined by using the @verb command:
+You have an object named "box" with a "put" verb and the arguments "any in this", which was defined by using the @verb command:

 ```
 @verb box:put any in this